PeterDrake/drakepedia/algorithms/algorithmic_strategies.md

     - Time each implementation to verify the analysis.
     - Reflect on what you've learned, both about this problem and in general.
 1. Present results
-    - Clearly explain all of the previous steps.
+    - Clearly explain what you did in all of the previous steps.

 ## Resources
 - Cormen *et al.*, *Introduction to Algorithms, 3rd Edition*, Chapter 1